+Figure 4: Data Management Consulting Recommendations Report

 Data Management Implementation

 The next step in UVa’s data interview workflow is to distribute the final report, with recommendations, and begin implementation with the researcher.
 We then sit down with the researcher go over the recommendations and make adjustments on what actions are done in each phase (see Figure 5).
 The DMVitals tool is to be used throughout the implementation.
 As researchers improves their practices, their DMVitals score is recalculated and reflected in their new sustainability index.